Russian (original) text

 What low-lifes!
 What could have stopped you hoodlums?

-Frinovsky then said that Dagin would carry out the poisoning, and that Alekhin and Zhukovsky would give him the poisons.
+Frinovskii then said that Dagin would carry out the poisoning, and that Alekhin and Zhukovskii would give him the poisons.
 But it would be necessary to prepare the poisons, and we decided to carry out this terrorist act when the requisite poisons were collected.
 We agreed to meet when Dagin had the poisons and to put together a detailed plan for the coup.
-But Zhukovsky was unexpectedly arrested, a few days after this meeting, and after him Alekhin and Dagin, and I do not know whether or not Dagin received the poisons.
+But Zhukovskii was unexpectedly arrested, a few days after this meeting, and after him Alekhin and Dagin, and I do not know whether or not Dagin received the poisons.

 / 275 /